Fadi-hamwi/AntsVsBees/README.md

 The game ends either when a bee reaches the end of the tunnel (you lose), the bees destroy the QueenAnt if it exists (you lose), or the entire bee fleet has been vanquished (you win).

 # Important Note
-I'm responsible only for implementing the ants.py file thats where the whole game logic lies in.
+I'm responsible only of implementing the ants.py file thats where the whole game logic lies in.